 Images Tina Cullen, text Genevieve Carbonatto It is 10.00 pm and you get a BAT call.
 There has been a fight at the local pub and the ambulance are bringing in a 34 year old who has been stabbed in the chest.
 He is tachycardic and hypotensive, GCS 14.
 They will arrive in 10 minutes.
 Read more about Trauma – Haemopericardium[…]

 Text and images Genevieve Carbonatto There is a BAT call.
 A young 35 year old has fallen from a 3 story building and essentially landed on his feet.
 He has extensive leg injuries and possible chest and abdominal injuries.
 BP 95/60 HR 110/min RR 25/min Saturating 96% on RA.
-He will hit your emergency department Read more about FAST – Focus on the RUQ – False +ve[…]
+The trauma team is called.
+The Read more about FAST – Focus on the RUQ – False +ve[…]

 Images by Genevieve Carbonatto M mode Pneumothorax, stratosphere sign Right lung : Note absent lung sliding.
 If unsure in trauma change to linear probe to better visualise pleural line.
 Left lung: Note absent lung sliding.